 A: No. Our loans are for locals only.

 Q: What is the maximum I can borrow?

-A: Personal loans are made for a maximum of twenty-five thousand dollars ($25,000), student loans are made for a maximum of five-thousand dollars ($5,000).
+A: Personal loans are made for a maximum of ten thousand dollars ($10,000), loans to student are made for a maximum of five-thousand dollars ($5,000).

-A: Student loans are available only if the student is in the junior or senior year of college or in a full time graduate school or trade school program.
-The maximum amount for a student loan is five thousand dollars ($5,000).
+A: Loans are available to undergraduate students is in their junior or senior year of college or to full time graduate or trade school students.
+The maximum loan amount for a student is five thousand dollars ($5,000).

-A: A student loan is disbursed in 2 parts, the initial check for twenty-five hundred dollars ($2,500) is issued when the loan is approved.
+A: A loan for a student is disbursed in 2 parts, the initial check for twenty-five hundred dollars ($2,500) is issued when the loan is approved.
 After the borrower has made the first twelve monthly payments of twenty five dollars ($25) each in a timely manner, and upon notification to the Association by the applicant, a second check for twenty-five hundred dollars ($2,500) will be issued.
 After the borrower has made the next twelve monthly payments of twenty five dollars each, the balance of the loan must be repaid at one hundred seventy-five dollars ($175) per month until the loan is repaid.
 Personal loans are paid out in full at the time of approval.